 Sadly, most of the point and mark commands generally go unnoticed by people who never used Emacs without tmm.
 That’s a shame, because mastering the mark commands will greatly speed up movement and editing.

 In tmm the command

 C-SPC activates the region and lets you select text as you see fit.
 That means if you want to set the mark (and nothing else) you have to follow up the preceding command with another

 C-g) to abort the active region “selection.”
 That’s too much typing for something that should be second nature.

 I use the following snippet below to explicitly set the mark.
 I bind it to

 (defun push-mark-no-activate () "Pushes `point' to `mark-ring' and does not activate the region Equivalent to \\[set-mark-command] when \\[transient-mark-mode] is disabled" (interactive) (push-mark (point) t nil) (message "Pushed mark to ring")) (global-set-key (kbd "C-`") 'push-mark-no-activate)

 C-u C-SPC command is trickier, as the functionality in tmm can be very useful for precision work not served by specialist commands like

 kill-sexp.
 To jump to the mark I replace the binding on

-M-` – an altogether useless command that opens up a terminal-friendly menu bar in the minibuffer – with a dedicated “jump to mark” command.
+M-` – a command that opens a terminal-friendly menu bar in the minibuffer – with a dedicated “jump to mark” command.